Alan Desmond

 Alan Desmond is an Irish consultant gastroenterologist and writer known for his advocacy of plant-based nutrition.
+He has argued that a whole food plant-based diet may prevent many diseases.

+Career

 Desmond studied at the School of Medicine of University College Cork and at John Radcliffe Hospital in Oxford.
 He moved to Devon in 2012.
 He is certified in gastroenterology and general internal medicine.
 He is a consultant gastroenterologist for the South Devon Healthcare NHS Foundation Trust.
 He works at the Devon Gut Clinic in Mount Stuart Hospital, Torquay and specializes in inflammatory bowel disease.